slaghuis/ROS2-VL53L1X/README.md

 # ROS2-VL53L1X
 A ROS2 Node to run on a Raspberry Pi.
-Reads the VL53L1X via I2C and publishes a sensor_msgs/msg/Range.
-Uses the library written for the VL53L1X I2C Distance sensor.
+Reads the VL53L1X via I2C and publishes a sensor_msgs/msg/Range topic.
+Uses the library written for the VL53L1X I2C Distance.

 Development environment specifics:
 Raspberry Pi 3